 Generational shame is ancestral shame that is genetically inherited from a family member through epigenetic inheritance.
-It often centres on ‘scandalous’ events such as affairs and marital breakdowns in societies where these are considered deeply taboo.
+It often centres on ‘scandalous’ events such as affairs and marital breakdowns in communities where these are considered deeply taboo.
 The sexual shame replicates from one generation to the next.
 Abandonment and repressed grief are other sources.
 The Christian church refers to it as ‘generational sin’.
-It is referred to on several occasions in the early books of the Old Testament.
+It is referred to on multiple occasions in the Bible (e.g. Exodus 20:4-6, Jeremiah 31:29 and John 9:1-3).

 Another example of generational shame is a family that has recurring marriage breakdowns due to infidelity over multiple generations.
 Because of the invisible nature of the underlying conditioning it is difficult to identify and resolve.